|About this site||About the author||Urban rail in Finland||www.alkutieto.fi

 While pressing group failed with Light Rail in Espoo, the builders of the metro failed too.
 Currently the western metro is a landmark and synonyme for a huge civil engineering project that includes all possible mistakes.
 It is sad for the reputation of urban rail, but luckily there have been other successful projects to prove, that the mistake is not urban rail itself.
 There are proper methods to realize a large project successfully.
 Though the leading newspaper calculated that the real price tag has risen over 2,000 million Euros for only 14 kms underground line.
 And same is going to happen with on going metro extension up to Kivenlahti.

 But there are positive signs.
 The former harbor areas in the city centre are on a way to become converted to housing to expand the city centre area.
 These new development areas Jätkäsaari in west and Kalasatama, Sompasaari and Hermanninranta in east will be served with trams, though in old street tram form with track geometry not suitable for fluent traffic.
-For these extensions a 60 unit patch of new trams has been ordered and 50 already delivered in mid 2018.
+For these extensions a 70 unit patch of new trams has been ordered and delivered to the autumn 2019.
 The conversion of the orbital bus line 550 (’Jokeri’) to Jokeri Light Rail has started.
-After the decision of the Finnish state togive a support for the project in condition to start the project immediately.
+After the decision of the Finnish state to give a support for the project in condition to start the project immediately.
 The former oil harbor area in Laajasalo isle at the east side of Helsinki will also be developed for housing and an important part of the plan is a direct tram connection over the sea to the city.